 RDS Replication- Read Replicas in AWS RDS | Hevo Data

-Read Replicas house the support to scale elastically beyond the capacity constraints, allowing the Database instance to manage heavy workloads seamlessly.
+Read Replicas houses the support to scale elastically beyond the capacity constraints, allowing the Database instance to manage heavy workloads seamlessly.
 It supports read-only connections and lets applications connect to it in a way similar to any Database.

 You can learn more about setting up AWS RDS Replication by creating Read Replicas and its failover process from the following sections: